 If you’re thinking about buying a home in Massachusetts, you’ll need to be familiar with the Offer to Purchase.
 This legal document is a crucial step in the home-buying process and outlines the terms of the transaction.
 In this guide, we’ll explain some important things to think about when submitting an Offer to Purchase in Massachusetts.
+It is always wise to have your offer reviewed by a real estate attorney prior to submission.
+Please contact us if we can assist.

 What is an Offer to Purchase?